huan/sidecar/README.md

 The native call method decorator.

-`functionTarget` is the address of the function in the executable binary.
+`functionTarget` is the address (in `number` type) of the function which we need to call in the executable binary.

 Example: